chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - open /logout (to invalidate any logged-in sessions that may exist)
 - open /login
-- validate that the current page contains an input element with id #email
+- validate that the current page contains a text input element with id #email
 - validate that this #email element has a label with the text "Email"
-- validate that the current page contains an input element with id #password
+- validate that the current page contains a text input element with id #password
 - validate that this #password element has a label with the text "Password"

 **Test Case R1.5 - The login form can be submitted as a POST request to the current URL (/login)**